michellebeard/brewviz/README.md

     $ ./scripts/runServer.sh
     ```

-2. Open web browser to localhost:8000
+2. Open web browser to http://localhost:8000

 3. Once done with viewing, shutdown the webserver and docker containers.
     ```sh
-    $ kill -9 pid; where pid is the id to the python script runServer.sh
+    $ kill -9 pid; where pid is the id to the script runServer.sh
     $ docker-compose stop
     $ ./scripts/clean_docker.sh
+    ```

 ### Todos